 Some families have to choose between paying bills and buying food.
 It is easy to assume that food would come first.
 But if faced with eviction, a single mom may choose rent over food, knowing that her children will at least get one meal at school.
-But even that school meal that could once be counted upon is no longer guaranteed during this year-long time of the coronavirus pandemic, and children too young for school are left without a safety net.
+But even that school meal that could once be counted upon is no longer guaranteed and children too young for school are left without a safety net.

 We’ve all rushed out of the house without eating breakfast, and when 10 o’clock rolls around and your coffee cup is empty, focusing becomes difficult and your stomach starts voicing its opinion… yet it’s too early for lunch.

 Some people have this feeling every day and are missing more than just one meal.
 The more meals they miss, the more severe hunger affects their minds and bodies.